Chandan8186/cs3103-grp-30/README.md

 ## Introduction

-This smart mailer program will send mails to a list of emails provided in a csv using outlook, gmail and other smtp services.
-The program reads the rows and columns of the csv and replace the variable names of the draft email provided and send out each customized emails to the users.
+This smart mailer program enables mass email sending with customisable fields and view count tracking.
+It takes in recipient details from a CSV file, and replaces the corresponding fields in the email body.
+We currently support gmail and outlook accounts, using either traditional email & password combos for sending with SMTP, or OAuth login for sending with REST APIs.

 ## Setting up Smart Mailer Program
-After git cloning the program, pip install the modules in the requirements.txt:
+Git clone the repository and  pip install the required packages:
 ```
 git clone https://github.com/Chandan8186/cs3103-grp-30.git
-#unzip and cd into the folder
+cd cs3103-grp-30
 pip install -r requirements.txt
 ```
 Launch the program with the following command:
 ```
+(on Windows)
 python main.py

+(on MacOS or Linux)
+python3 main.py
 ```
-If it is successful it should launch the web application on the localhost server:
+A successful launch on the localhost server should show the following:
 ```
 * Running on http://127.0.0.1:5000
 Press CTRL+C to quit